marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ### Aggregating the count statistics
 - The remaining implementation largely follows a similar pattern where each script has a corresponding process which is then applied to the proper channel in the workflow definition
-- For brevity, I'll leave those details for the full definition hosted on this post's associated GitHub [repo](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.nf)
+- For brevity, I'll leave those details for the full workflow file hosted on this post's associated GitHub [repo](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.nf)
 - There are, however, two tricky parts that require some finesse
 - The first of these is when the individual word count statistics are gathered into a single file
 - Alone, the `basic_stats` process (which runs `basic_stats.py`) produces a TSV of statistics derived from the word count distribution of each book that looks something like the following, using `romeo-and-juliet.txt` as an example again